 Control parameters allowing for the appearance of the cluster phase in nuclei have been discussed through these models, providing a broader understanding of the occurrence of clusterization than the only vicinity of the multi-alpha particle threshold provided by the seminal Ikeda conjecture \cite{ike68}: the nucleon-nucleon interaction \cite{elh16}, the depth of the confining potential \cite{ebr12}, the nucleon number \cite{ebr13,ebr14a}, the nuclear deformation \cite{ebr14,ebr14a}, the nuclear density \cite{rop10,typ14,sch13,ebr20}, or the temperature \cite{yuk22} could drive the transition from a nuclear quantum liquid state to a clusterized one.
 These studies allow to consider nuclear clusterization as an intermediate phase, as in other systems \cite{gre02,fal05,yan07}, which can occur in nuclear ground states.
 On the experimental side, recent signals using alpha knock-out reactions \cite{tan21,li23} attracted a lot of attention as they allow to probe the degree of clusterization over the nuclear chart, from light nuclei (Be) to heavy ones such as the Tin isotopes.

-Despite its powerfulness, the role of quantality has been very scarcely studied in nuclear physics \cite{mot96,zin13,ebr14a,cla24}.
+Despite its powerfulness, the role of quantality has been very scarcely studied in nuclear physics \cite{mot96,mot99,zin13,ebr14a,cla24}.
 In this work, we further explore how quantality can be used to understand the main differences between atomic electrons and nucleons in their quantum liquid phases.
 It is then used to identify the control parameters for the cluster phase in nuclei, namely the role of the number of nucleons and the density.
 The relation to the low-density transition towards clusterization is analyzed.
 The use of quantality, as a dimensionless ratio, to understand its relation with the interaction coupling constants leads to a fundamental relation, allowing to study the magnitude of the spin-orbit effect in finite nuclei.
 The relative magnitude of the binding energy to the shell-structure one is also shown to depend on the quantality.